15 Cities with the Highest Vehicle Theft Rates [3-Year Study]

 Tucson, AZ is our 15th worst city for vehicle theft.
 Between 2017 and 2019, 317 vehicles were stolen annually per 100,000 residents.
 The bad news for Tucson: while the annual auto thefts for the 15 worst cities decreased by 12.5 percent from 2017 to 2019, Tucson’s vehicle thefts grew, if only by 1 percent.

+What are the top 10 most stolen vehicles?
 Some cars are more targeted than others.
 The Arizona Automobile Theft Authority (AATA) shows that four trucks were among the 10 most stolen cars in Arizona, and eight vehicle models were from 2007 or before (ranked most stolen to least):

 Get Your Rates Quote Now